current band and bio photos courtesy of David Cupp

 quartets.She picked up the bluegrass style quickly

 • Dan Sankey (mandolin and fiddle) is a bluegrass veteran of many San Diego bands.
-Dan played with Gone Tomorrow when he was available.
+Dan played with Gone Tomorrow an early version of the band when he was available.
 He and Beth did several beautiful twin fiddle numbers that would break your heart.
-Dan's mandolin playing is really stellar, and he's sings and writes a few numbers, too.
+Dan's mandolin playing is really stellar, plays banjo, and sings and writes a few numbers, too.

 • John Highkin (mandolin)